richardeoin/alakol/README.md

 distribution.

-However the understanding of this process, especially for the [mylar balloon][] shape popular among amateurs for its simplicity, has not developed much beyond alchemy.
+However the understanding of this process, especially for the [mylar balloon](mylar-balloon) shape popular among amateurs for its simplicity, has not developed much beyond alchemy.
 At least in part this is due to a lack of data and repeatable experiments, and difficulties in controlling external variables given that some experiments last for 10s of hours.

 _Alakol_ is a specialised datalogger for collecting data about the pre-stretching process.
 It measures: